Jurisprudence and Legal Theory Courses

 Constitutional Decisionmaking

 Students in each court will write mock Supreme Court opinions in a series of eight hypothetical cases.
 On average, each student in this seminar writes opinions totaling approximately 50 single-spaced pages.
-This includes SRP papers.
+SRP credit is available.

 Previously: